sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 Additionally, there exists a third role:
 3. authentication server: Performs the authentication function necessary to check the credentials of the Supplicant on behalf of the Authenticator.

 All three roles are required in order to complete an authentication exchange.
 SONiC supports the Authenticator role only, in which the PAE is responsible for communicating with the Supplicant.
 The Authenticator PAE is also responsible for submitting the information received from the Supplicant to the Authentication Server in order for the credentials to be checked, which will determine the authorization state of the Port.
 The Authenticator PAE controls the authorized/unauthorized state of the controlled Port depending on the outcome of the authentication process.

 ### 2.2.1 Local vs. RADIUS Authentication
 There are two methods that can be used for authenticating a user for a particular port on a switch.
 These methods are described in the following sections.

-Local Authentication
+*Local Authentication*
 Local authentication consists of matching a user ID/password combination from the Supplicant to a locally-stored user database.
 The user ID that is returned in response to an EAP-Request/Identity is matched against the database.
 If a match is found, an EAP-Request/MD5 challenge request is sent to the Supplicant.
 The Supplicant then takes the challenge, its password and the EAP ID and derives an MD5 response.
 The MD5 response is then send to the Authenticator which uses the locally stored password to derive the answer and compare it to the Supplicants response.
 A match results in a successful authentication of the port.

 Note that the SONiC Authenticator supports only the EAP-MD5 authentication type for local authentication.

-### 2.2.2 RADIUS Authentication
+*RADIUS Authentication*

 When RADIUS authentication is used, the Authenticator basically becomes a passthrough between.
 The Supplicant and the RADIUS server exchange EAP messages which are encapsulated in either EAPOL or RADIUS frames (depending on the direction of the frame) by the Authenticator switch.
 The Authenticator determines the authorization status of the port based on RADIUS Access-Accept or Access-Reject frames.
 The Authenticator switch also needs to send and process all appropriate RADIUS attributes.
 For more information on these attributes, see the section labelled "RADIUS Authentication Attributes" in this document.

 Per IEEE 802.1X-2001, the SONiC Authenticator supports EAP types that support RFC2284 (i.e. MD5, TLS, PEAP).
 For certain authentication types, such as EAP-TLS, key information can also be sent from the Authentication Server to the Authenticator as a RADIUS attribute in a RADIUS Access-Accept packet (i.e.  the MS-MPPE-Send-Key and MS-MPPE-Recv-Key attributes).
 The SONiC Authenticator provides the state machines and outcalls to handle keys, but, key distribution has not been fully implemented.
 The mechanisms provided could be used to extend platforms that support key distribution.
 Note that re-keying of Supplicants authentication types could be accomplished by enabling reauthentication on the SONiC Authenticator.

-### 2.2.3 Unidirectional and bidirectional control
+### 2.2.2 Unidirectional and bidirectional control
 The controlled directions can be configured by management to dictate the degree to which protocol exchanges take place between Supplicant and Authenticator.
 This affects whether the unauthorized controlled Port exerts control over communication in both directions (disabling both incoming and outgoing frames) or just in the incoming direction (disabling only the reception of incoming frames).
 The management setting of the controlled directions parameter can take on one of the following values:
 1. Both: Control is exerted over both incoming and outgoing frames.
 2. In: Control is only exerted over incoming traffic.
 Per 802.1X, if the Port is bridge Port, the operational status of controlled directions will be set to Both.
 However, unidirectional control is not supported in SONiC.
 Please see "Limitations and Restrictions" section.

-### 2.2.4 Downloadable ACL
+### 2.2.3 Downloadable ACL
 PAC (Port access control) feature brings in DACL (downloadable ACL) support into SONiC.
 As a part of PAC, once a client on an access controlled port is authenticated, the external RADIUS server can send ACL attributes based on user profile configuration on the RADIUS server.
 These are called Downloadable ACL’s.
 IPv6 and IPv4 ACLs are supported for DACL.
 The downloadable ACL rules per client are sent in extended ACL syntax style.
 The switch applies the client specific DACL for the duration of the authenticated session.

 The switch does not display RADIUS specified DACL’s in the running configuration.
 The ACL however shows up in the user interface show commands.
 Essentially, the DACL configuration is temporary (applied for the duration of the authenticated client session) and not persistent.
 The downloadable ACLs sent by RADIUS are in extended ACL syntax style and are validated just like user created ACLs.
 The ACLs created by the applications are owned by the internal application and hence cannot be deleted by a user.

 Generally, any static ACLs (created by user) applied on the port are removed prior to applying the dynamic ACL on the port.
 Once the application created dynamic ACL is removed/deleted, the static ACLs is re-applied on the port.
 Essentially, static ACLs and dynamic ACLs are mutually exclusive.
 However in certain situations, the static ACLs and dynamic ACLs co-exist on the port.
 In such situations, the static ACLs have lower priority than the dynamic ACLs attached on the port.
 Amoung DACLs IPv6 ACL have higher prority over IPv4.
-In sitialtions where the client IP address changes, the application created ACLs are automatically updated to accomodate the operational change like a changed client IP address.
+In situations where the client IP address changes, the application created ACLs are automatically updated to accommodate the operational change like a changed client IP address.

-### 2.2.5 Named ACLs
+### 2.2.4 Named ACLs
 RADIUS server can also provide an attribute (filter name/filter id) to have PAC apply a pre-configured ACL on the switch to the client.
 These pre-configured ACLs are named ACLs.
 These ACLs are created by the user on the switch.
 Once RADIUS indicates a named ACL is to be applied for a client, PAC replicates the ACL rules, modifies the rules to incorporate the client IP and then provide them as dynamic ACL rules.

-### 2.2.6 RADIUS suplied VLANs
+### 2.2.5 RADIUS supplied VLANs
 PAC (port access control) brings in support for access control with the ability to control user profiles from a RADIUS server.
 Once a client is authenticated, the client authorization parameters from RADIUS can indicate VLAN association for client traffic.
 The VLAN associated to the client could be a pre-created VLAN on the switch (static VLAN) in which case port membership of the VLAN are modified.
 In the absence of the VLAN on the switch, the VLAN are created on the switch (dynamic VLANs).

 Default VLAN on port
 A port should not be part of user configured VLAN When PAC is enabled on the port.
 The port gets configured for a default VLAN (VLAN 1 - configurable) when PAC is enabled on the port.
 Once PAC is disabled on the port, the port is removed from the default VLAN.

-### 2.2.7 FDB interation
+### 2.2.6 FDB interaction
 PAC interacts with FDB to modify the learning mode of a port and add static FDB entries.
 The FDB related  interactions for PAC are outlined below:
 - PAC adds a static FDB entry for every authenticated client.
 - SONiC today allows addition of static FDB entries from CLI which are persistent across reloads.
 The same is enhanced so that PAC SONiC applications can add static FDB entries.